leftshift/query-planner-talk/slides.md

 ---
 ## Sidenote: Tuning
 * *lots* of assumtions in those cost factors!
-* not necessarily accurate for flash storage
+* difference not as big on flash storage
 * definitely not accurate if entire DB fits in RAM!
 * -> tuning might improve performance!